 POLICY 6.1.1 Provide business assistance for new and existing PDR businesses in the Eastern Neighborhoods.
 POLICY 6.1.2 Provide business assistance for new and existing Knowledge Sector businesses in the Eastern Neighborhoods.
 POLICY 6.1.3 Provide business assistance for new and existing small businesses in the Eastern Neighborhoods.
-OBJECTIVE 6.2 INCREASE ECONOMIC SECURITY FOR WORKERS BY PROVIDING ACCESS TO SOUGHT-AFTER JOB SKILLS

-Workforce development efforts - including job preparation, occupational skills training, and other strategies - are designed to provide individuals with the skills and knowledge necessary to access and retain quality jobs in a competitive economy.
+This strategic plan will focus on creating a system to manage small business interaction with the City, providing outreach to local businesses, exploring financial incentive programs, designating the roles and responsibilities of relevant city agencies and non-profit partners, and streamlining the permit and licensing process for new and existing small businesses.
+OBJECTIVE 6.2 INCREASE ECONOMIC SECURITY FOR WORKERS BY PROVIDING ACCESS TO SOUGHT-AFTER JOB SKILLS Workforce development efforts - including job preparation, occupational skills training, and other strategies - are designed to provide individuals with the skills and knowledge necessary to access and retain quality jobs in a competitive economy.
 Skills development is key to helping workers move toward economic self-sufficiency through jobs that are in demand in our local and regional economies.
 Supporting the development of job skills benefits individual workers and their families, and also benefits companies that do business in San Francisco.
 Because of the complex and changing nature of our economy, it is important that our workforce development strategies are aligned with the needs of industry - matching job training with the skills needed by employers.
 This is the match that will ensure that all San Francisco residents - particularly those that are low-income and/or may experience barriers to employment - are prepared for jobs as a result of their training.
 The workforce success of all San Francisco residents is essential to sustainable economic development and reducing inequality in San Francisco.
 Workforce development strategies will target a range of established and growing industries.
-These industries reflect the breadth of San Francisco's economy, and include Physical Infrastructure jobs and Knowledge Sector jobs (as discussed above), as well as those that are more involved in the "Experience Sector" (i.e. tourism and hospitality) and human services.
-These sectors are specifically targeted because of their ability to pay above-average wages to well-trained workers, even if those workers do not have a four-year degree.
+These industries reflect the breadth of San Francisco's economy, and include Physical Infrastructure jobs and Knowledge Sector jobs (as discussed above), as well as those that are more involved in the "Experience Sector" (i.e., tourism and hospitality) and human services.
+These sectors are specifically targeted because of their ability to Chapter 6: Economic Development pay above-average wages to well-trained workers, even if those workers do not have a four-year degree.
 Employers range from small neighborhood serving businesses to large and mature companies.
-POLICY 6.2.1 Provide workforce development training for those who work in and live in the Eastern Neighborhoods, particularly those who do not have a college degree.
+The policies as well as implementing actions to address the needs highlighted above are as follows: POLICY 6.2.1 Provide workforce development training for those who work in and live in the Eastern Neighborhoods, particularly those who do not have a college degree.
+MOEWD is focused on seven industries for employment and training services and business service development.
+These industries were identified because they currently require a significant number of jobs, or are expected to in the near future.
+The seven industries are: Health Care and Social Assistance, Biotechnology, Information Technology, Hospitality, Retail, Construction, and Transportation.